Skip to content

 export LANG=en_US.UTF-8

-Clean and Remove a Virtual Environment
+Clean and Remove a Conda Environment

 Anaconda downloads packages to your computer before software packages are installed.
 Those downloaded packages consume your disk quota.
 You may run 'conda clean --all' after your software packages are installed.
-To complete remove your private virtual environment myenv when you no longer need it, run the command "conda remove --name myenv --all"
+To complete remove your private Conda environment myenv when you no longer need it, run the command "conda remove --name myenv --all"

 JupyterLab